murcje/GES-2-DJI/README.md

     python.exe GES2DJI.py

-4   Add the .json file and adjust the fields in Mission Settings to your needs. - Altitude type is best set to WGS86.
-Desired Waypoints is used to thin the keyframes from GES.
+4   Add the .json file and adjust the fields in Mission Settings to your needs.
+- Altitude type is best set to WGS86.
+- Desired Waypoints is used to thin the keyframes from GES.
 If not used, you will get many waypoints on your drone.
-Fixed Gimbal Pitch is for adjusting the gimbal vertical tilt.
-In GES 90 degrees is looking at the horizon and 0 is looking down.
-For DJI the horizon is at 0 degrees and looking down is -90 degrees.
+- Fixed Gimbal Pitch is for adjusting the gimbal vertical tilt.

+In GES, 90 degrees is looking at the horizon and 0 is looking down.
+For DJI, the horizon is at 0 degrees and looking down is -90 degrees.
 Adjust your desired pitch angle accordingly.

 5   Select the Heading Mode - For orbital flight around a poi, choose Point Towards Files's POI.